-Among the many, Braies, Carezza and Dobbiaco stand out for natural beauty and ease of access.
+Among the most beautiful lakes on the Dolomites, I recommend Braies, Carezza and Dobbiaco Lake that stand out for natural beauty and ease of access.

-Always stay safe getting information about the trail before you set off, getting the right equipment and always letting you hotel or accommodation know where you are going.
+Always stay safe getting information about the trail before you set off, getting the right equipment and always letting your hotel or accommodation know where you are going.

 While these mountains are dreamy, they can also be dangerous as nature here truly comes first.

 The Alps are a destination for almost all seasons and you will be spoilt for choice with the many things you can do on the Dolomites in the winter.